 Bandaging the joints and edge trims

-Before we proceed clean all your fiberglass trims with Acetone to remove all dirt, grease and other contaminates that may be on them, if there are any smooth surfaces on your trims sand them with 40 to 60 grade abrasive paper.
+Before you proceed clean all your fibreglass trims with Acetone to remove all dirt, grease and other contaminates that may be on them, if there are any smooth surfaces on your trims sand them with 40 to 60 grade abrasive paper.

-Now we’re ready to prepare the decking for the application of resin and matt.
-Firstly we need to apply a layer of bandage to the edges of the trims.
-You can buy 100mm (4″) or 75mm (3″) on a roll or cut your own, but to be honest for what it costs it easier to buy it ready done on a bandage roll.
+Now you are ready to prepare the decking for the application of resin and matt.
+Firstly you need to apply a layer of bandage to the edges of the trims.
+You can buy 100mm (4″) or 75mm (3″) on a roll or cut your own, but to be honest for what it costs it is easier to buy it ready done on a bandage roll.
 If you have used T&G decking all you have to do is bandage the edges of the GRP roof trims to ensure stress cracking near the trims doesn’t occur in the future.

 The way to apply bandage is to roll the resin onto the GRP trim and decking with a resin roller like a 100mm ( 4″ ) mini resin roller, then to lay the bandage on top and apply more resin.
 After a minute or so it can be consolidated with a paddle roller to break down the binding agents in the matting and remove possible trapped air or bubbles.
 I recommend using a aluminium fin roller or a PTFE fin roller, this will reduce any splashing to zero in careful hands as a standard paddle roller flicks resin very easily.
 When done your bandage should be transparent and bubble free.